Harvey Weinstein faces at least 5 years in prison after jurors convict him of a criminal sex act and rape

 Jurors deliberated for more than 26 hours over five days before reaching a verdict Monday morning.
 A motion for a mistrial by the defense earlier Monday was denied.

+When the verdict was read, jurors did not appear to look at Weinstein and may have been avoiding making eye contact with anyone.

-It's not clear how many years in prison Weinstein faces, as sentencing will happen at a later date.
+It's not clear exactly how many years in prison Weinstein faces.
+Sentencing is scheduled for March 11.

 For the charge of criminal sex act in the first degree, he faces a minimum of five years and a maximum of 25 years in prison.